cruzgerman216/CTC-FE-Code-Labs/C10-review/exercises.md

   let num = 1010101
 ```

 Define a function called countZeros with one parameter.
+This function will return the total number of 0s.

 ```js
   let num = 1010101